-ANNUAL MEMBER DECLARATION
+ANNUAL MEMBER DECLA RATION

 I, , am a member of the Delta Police Board.

-I confirm I have read, understand and agree to comply with the Board Member Code of Conduct and Conflict of Interest Policy, as contained in the Delta Police Board Governance Manual, and I herewith disclose any "real," "potential," or "apparent" conflict that may exist in relation to my duties as a Board member.
+Conduct and Conflict of Inte Governance Manual, and I estand and agree to comply with the Board Member Code of erest Policy, as contained in the Delta Police Board herewith disclose any "real," "potential," or "apparent" conflict my duties as a Board member.

-Below, describe any real, potential and/or perceived conflicts of interest:
+Below, describe any real, po otential and/or perceived conflicts of interest:

-No conflicts: .
+No conflicts:

 Potential conflicts (describe):

-Other than as disclosed above (if applicable), I am not aware of having any relationships, interests, positions or compensation that could compromise, or be perceived to compromise, my ability to exercise my judgment first and foremost in the interests of my office as member of the Delta Police Board.
+relationships, interests, pos perceived to compromise, n ove (if applicable), I am not aware of having any itions or compensation that could compromise, or be ny ability to exercise my judgment first and foremost in the mber of the Delta Police Board.

-I agree to promptly provide an updated declaration as a result of changed circumstances, and in any event, annually.
+I agree to promptly provide circumstances, and in any e an updated declaration as a result of changed event, annually.

 Board Member Name

-Signature

-Date
+Signature Date